Fire can be devastating,

 but the effects of a fire related incident at a business premises, can

 cause major disruption for the business long after the fire itself.
+Our fire proofing services for carpet, fabrics, carpets and upholstery are available nationally throughout the UK.

 To help with any queries you may have, please check out our frequently asked questions and queries we receive on our services and FRC1 Flame Retardant.